 - Mathematical guarantees about performance of numerical optimization algorithms.

-- Applying optimization techniques to Machine Learning problems and to develop new advanced Controller design algorithms for complex systems (Embedded and Distributed Control/MPC).
+- Applying optimization techniques to Machine Learning problems

 - Practical applications include: Big Data Models (Data Analytics, Machine Learning, Weather Forecasts, Smart Electricity Grids, Traffic Networks, Distributed Control, Compressive Sensing, Image/Signal processing), Embedded Control, Control of Robots, Automotive Industry.

 - See attached some list of phd thesis proposals.